ribonsamr/ROV-Python-Problems/README.md

 ## Run the tests

-You can simply run the test checker for each quiz using this command: `python3 test_quiz[n].py`, just change the `n` to the number of the quiz.
+Solve the problem within the quiz file and keep the main function name the same, then simply run the test checker for each quiz using this command: `python3 test_quiz[n].py`, just change the `n` to the number of the quiz.

 Quiz 8 and 9 don't have tests, so you can freely name the methods and the variables.
 They will be evaluated manually.